ROSARIES

 +

-CROSS CAST FROM 18c PIECE: The cross used on this series is cast from the late 18c Europe and is available without the rosary.
+The cross (see below) used in this series is cast from the late 18c Europe and is available without the rosary.
 The rosary is made all in one loop following tradition.
 This design also does not tangle or knot as easily as the pendant design.

 all metals cast from antique pieces in sterling or solid bronze